 Want to experience some of the Spanish countryside, or “El Campo” as they call it in Span? then your only a short drive and a hike away from complete bliss.

-Admittedly if you look in the typical Barcelona guide books you might not think there is as much diversity in the things you can do here outside of the main attractions, but there really is.
+Admittedly, if you look at the typical Barcelona guide books you might not think there is as much diversity in the things you can do here outside of the main attractions, but there really is.
 Read blogs, ask locals and you will be surprised.

 If you’re still not sure I have 2 words for you.
 Do it.
 You won’t regret it.